Dicklesworthstone/letter_learning_game/README.md

   - Adaptive selection favors letters that need practice and avoids recent repeats.
   - Optional phonics follow‑up (3‑second countdown, then letter sound and anchor word/emoji).
 Can be skipped.
   - Scoring: base points plus a time bonus, with a per‑round cap.
 Wrong answers/timeouts deduct points.
+- Word Builder
+  - Presents a target word with empty slots and a small bank of letter tiles.
+  - Speaker button plays the target word (via SpeechSynthesis API).
+  - Build the word by tapping/clicking letter tiles to fill slots left‑to‑right.
+  - Word list includes short CVC words; letter case follows the Letters setting (lowercase/uppercase/mixed).
+  - Scoring: +20 for a correct word; −5 for an incorrect attempt; advances to the next word automatically.
 - Tracing Practice
   - Responsive canvas sized to fit the screen (typically 260–560px square).
   - Optional letter formation overlay (Show/Hide How to Write).